Are Assisted Living Facilities Set Up to Adequately Care for Patients with Alzheimer's?

 ~ For the complete guide go to www.alz.org and look for Dementia Care Practice Recommendations for Assisted Living Residences.

 If you or a loved one suffers from inadequate care, an injury or wrongful death due to nursing home or assisted living facility neglect or abuse, you are not powerless.
 You have legal options.
-Rich Hitz as Carlson & Burnett, LLP can counsel you and your family and help you fight for compensation.
-Contact Rich at 402-952-4179 to set up a free consultation.
+Contact Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.

 Resource: "Watchdog: Hazards, training, background checks among problems at troubled assisted-living facilities" by Lily Leung, The Orange County Register